 The Santa Monica Looff Hippodrome (carousel) is a National Historic Landmark.
 It sits on the Santa Monica Pier, which was built in 1909.
-Santa Monica has three main shopping districts, Montana Avenue on the north side of the city, the Downtown District in the city’s core, and Main Street on the south end of the city.
+Santa Monica has three main shopping districts, Montana Avenue on the north side of the city, the Downtown District in the city's core, and Main Street on the south end of the city.
 Each of these districts has its own unique feel and personality.
 Montana Avenue is a stretch of luxury boutique stores, restaurants, and small offices that generally features more upscale shopping.
 The Main Street district offers an eclectic mix of clothing, restaurants, and other specialty retail.
 The Downtown District is the home of the Third Street Promenade, a major outdoor pedestrian-only shopping district that stretches for three blocks between Wilshire Blvd. and Broadway (not the same Broadway in downtown and south Los Angeles).
 Santa Monica hosts the annual Santa Monica Film Festival.
 Palisades Park stretches out along the crumbling bluffs overlooking the Pacific and is a favorite walking area to view the ocean.
 The Santa Monica Stairs, a long, steep staircase that leads from north of San Vicente down into Santa Monica Canyon, is a popular spot for all-natural outdoor workouts.
 Recently, Santa Monica has emerged as the center of the Los Angeles region called Silicon Beach, and serves as the home of hundreds of venture capital funded startup companies.

 Santa Monica has received the Bicycle Friendly Community Award (Bronze in 2009, Silver in 2013) by the League of American Bicyclists.
 Santa Monica is thought to be one of the leaders for bicycle infrastructure and programming in Los Angeles County.